 World Monuments Fund - The World Monuments Fund is dedicated to preserving and protecting endangered works of art and architecture around the world.
-WMF projects have ranged from the preservation of the renowned stone carvings of Easter Island to Cambodia's jungle temples.
+WMF projects have ranged from the preservation of the famous stone carvings of Easter Island to Cambodia's jungle temples.

 KINOE - KINOE is a registered charity, founded in September 1996 to raise funds for selected educational projects in the Indian subcontinent.
-In India they have concentrated on a project in Mumbai (Bombay) for children from low-income areas (slums) and street kids, providing them with basic education and opportunities in vocational training.
+In India they have concentrated on a project in Mumbai (Bombay) for children from low-income areas (slums) and street kids, providing them with primary education and opportunities in vocational training.
 In Nepal, they are supporting two projects.
 Work has now started on building a school for children of Tibetan ethnic origin.
 They have also established a medical training center and have raised funding to support the project for a few years, by which time they hope that it will be self-supporting.

 The Gurkha Welfare Trust - The Gurkha Welfare Trust was established in England in 1969.
 Its remit is to provide financial, medical and community aid to alleviate hardship and distress among Gurkha ex-servicemen of the British Army and their dependents after they have returned to their homeland of Nepal.